Digital Negative: Technical summary

 DNG is both a raw image format and a format that supports "non-raw", or partly processed, images.
 The latter (non-raw) format is known as "Linear DNG".
 Linear DNG is still scene-referred and can still benefit from many of the operations typically performed by a raw converter, such as white balance, the application of a camera color profile, HDR compositing, etc. All images that can be supported as raw images can also be supported as Linear DNG.
 Images from the Foveon X3 sensor or similar, hence especially Sigma cameras, can only be supported as Linear DNG.

 DNG can contain raw image data from sensors with various configurations of color filter array (CFA).
 These include: conventional Bayer filters, using three colors and rectangular pixels; four-color CFAs, for example the RGBE filter used in the Sony Cyber-shot DSC-F828; rectangular (non-square) pixels, for example as used in the Nikon D1X; and offset sensors (for example with octagonal pixels) such as Super CCD sensors of various types, as used in various Fujifilm cameras.
 (Or combinations of these if necessary).
 DNG specifies metadata describing these individual parameters; this is one significant extension to TIFF/EP.

 When used in a CinemaDNG movie clip, each frame is encoded using the above DNG image format.
 The clip's image stream can then be stored in one of two formats: either as video essence using frame-based wrapping in an MXF file, or as a sequence of DNG files in a specified file directory.

 Contrary to its name (Digital Negative) the DNG format doesn't distinguish negative and positive data - all data is considered to be describing a positive image.
-While this is not an issue when working with images from digital cameras (which are always positive), working with scanned (by a film scanner or DSLR copy stand) film negatives saved as raw DNG files is complicated, because the resultant image is not automatically inverted and thus impossible to be used directly.
+While this is not an issue when working with images from digital cameras (which are always positive), working with scanned (by a film scanner or DSLR copy stand) film negatives saved as raw DNG files are complicated, because the resultant image is not automatically inverted and thus impossible to be used directly.
 A way to get around this is using an inverted curve in the photo editing application, however this reverses the effect of the image controls (Exposure, Shadow and Highlight details, etc.) which complicates the photo editing.